-In this blog post, I’m going to share some of the easiest and best ways to improve your blog writing.
+In this blog post, I’m going to share some of the easiest and best ways to improve your blog writing even if you’re a non-native speaker.
 You’ll be amazed to find out that I’ve personally tested these things along the way.

 So, get ready to turn things around.